 Dick saw tens of millions of modern abstract paintings, in rapid succession, in his head

-Curiously, Eno’s connections with the novel Valis have multiplied since Dick’s death in 1982.
+Both Eno and Dick shared a deep interest in cybernetics.
+And, curiously, Eno’s connections with the novel Valis have multiplied since Dick’s death in 1982.
 The book refers to the phenomenon of St Elmo’s Fire – the title of a 1975 Eno song – and also mentions the Greek god Apollo – the title of an Eno album in 1983.
-Brent Mini says he hears “The sound of bells” when he encounters Valis – and a 2003 Eno album consists entirely of bell sounds.
+Brent Mini says he hears “The sound of bells” when he encounters Valis – and a 2003 Eno album, January 07003: Bell Studies for the Clock of the Long Now, consists entirely of bell sounds.

 Perhaps most mind-blowingly, in the novel, Dick relates a hallucinatory episode that really happened to him, in which he saw “modern abstract paintings, literally tens of millions of them in rapid succession” in his head.
 This sounds uncannily like Eno’s software release 77 Million Paintings, which brings a dazzling sequence of ever-changing, mostly abstract paintings to people’s computer screens.